CALL US FOR MORE INFORMATION!

 Successful completion of specific Child Development courses fulfill the Early Childhood Education (ECE) requirements for the California Department of Social Services, Title 22 Regulations, to work in licensed childcare settings.
 In addition, successful completion of specific Child Development courses fulfills the education requirements for a Child development permit, offered by the California Commission on Teacher Credentialing at various levels: Assistant, Associate Teacher, Teacher, Master Teacher, Site Supervisor and Program Director.

 A career in Child Development involves working with children and families to ensure positive emotional, social, physical, psychological, and cognitive development.
 Professionals in Child Development usually work with children birth to eight years old and career opportunities include working as teachers and teaching assistants, researchers, technical specialists, data collectors, foster care and kinship specialist, and juvenile justice advocates.
-For a more complete list please of career opportunities follow this link (insert career list link).
+For a more complete list please of career opportunities follow this link to view the career list.

 Hands on Experience: